liamg/lcd/README.md

 A Go module for driving common LCD devices (those using the HD44780 controller or similar.)

-Built for Raspberry Pi, but it should work with any other device where you can use an implementation of the [`lcd.Pin`](https://github.com/liamg/lcd/blob/main/pin.go#L3-L7) interface.
+Built for Raspberry Pi, but it should work with any other device where you can use an implementation of the [`lcd.Pin`](https://github.com/liamg/lcd/blob/main/pin.go#L3-L9) interface.

+- Supports both 4 and 8-bit modes
+- Allows definition and use of custom characters
+- Tested against virtual LCD (also included in this package)
+- Uses BF checking instead of fixed delays for greater efficiency unlike most LCD libraries (pass `nil` as the RW pin if you don't want to use this, and wire the RW pin to GND)

 ## Example